alvare/clrnds-blog/posts/2017-07-14-a-temperature-map.md

     .call(legend);
 ```

 Another interesting bit is the clip path.
 Since the Waterman projection is not continuous, we have to cut some pieces of the map away.
-For that we use two things: that `d3.geoPath()` and the projection know how to render a `{type: 'Sphere'}` GeoJSON datum, and an svg `clipPath` in a `<defs>` element (which we also use tor ender the limit of the world).
+For that we use two things: that `d3.geoPath()` and the projection know how to render a `{type: 'Sphere'}` GeoJSON datum, and an svg `clipPath` in a `<defs>` element (which we also use to render the limit of the world).
 The full code for the clipping and limit drawing is:

 ```javascript
 var defs = svg.append('defs');